gitnitesh1995/UEFI-Bootloader/Readme.md

 ```
 git branch
 ```
+**git branch:** It is used to list all the branches in the repository.

 ![image](https://github.com/gitnitesh1995/UEFI-Bootloader/assets/61899084/8c8c7fde-b98f-4bbb-a1d6-112edc98bda3)

 ```
 git submodule update --init
 ```
+**git submodule:**

+This is the main command for working with Git submodules.

+**update:**

+This is a submodule subcommand that is used to update the submodules to the latest commit in their respective repositories.

+**--init:**

+This option is used to initialize any submodules that are not initialized yet.
+If a submodule has already been initialized, this option has no effect.

 ![image](https://github.com/gitnitesh1995/UEFI-Bootloader/assets/61899084/8c68c54c-5abb-4898-beca-16acc115896d)

 ```
 make -C BaseTools
 ```
+**make:**

+make is a build automation tool that is used to compile and build projects.
+It reads a file called Makefile to determine how to build a program or a set of programs.

+**-C:**

+This option is used to specify the directory where make should change to before looking for the Makefile.
+In this case, it specifies the "BaseTools" directory.

+**BaseTools:**

+This is the directory where make should change to before attempting to build.
+It's the target directory where the build process will take place.

 ![image](https://github.com/gitnitesh1995/UEFI-Bootloader/assets/61899084/1ef1a0b4-afb8-443e-9c6e-c66417a40659)

 ```
 . edksetup.sh
 ```
+**. (dot):**

+This is a shell built-in command that is used to run commands from a script in the current shell environment.
+When you run a script using . or source, it executes the commands in the current shell rather than spawning a new subshell.
+In this case, it's used to execute the commands in the edksetup.sh script within the current shell.

+**edksetup.sh:**

+This is a shell script provided by the EDK II framework.
+It typically sets up the necessary environment variables and configurations required for building UEFI firmware with the EDK II tools.

 ![image](https://github.com/gitnitesh1995/UEFI-Bootloader/assets/61899084/48e8fc4d-920c-4cda-abb5-27a9ef391901)

 ```